alexqfredrickson/notes/aws/aws.md

 A *trust policy* is a JSON/resource-based policy attached to an IAM role that specifies users, roles, accounts, and services.

+##### Cross-account Roles

+AWS allows for resources in one account being shared with users in a different account through cross-account roles.
+This is so users don't have to have two different user accounts (one per AWS account) and they don't have to log in twice.
+This is NOT an AWS best-practice.
+AWS recommends to use federation with an IdP instead, delegating access through temporary credentials instead of long-term IAM users.

+To do this, you set up a role in the *destination* account, defining the *origin* account as a "trusting entity", and defining a permissions policy for a given resource in the destination account.
+Then you have a user switch roles to test the new access.

 ##### Service-linked Roles

 A service-linked role is a role associated with, and assigned to, an atomic AWS service.
 This is similar to how permissions are delegated to IAM users, but service-linked roles are assigned to (and owned by) AWS services themselves.